mikedobb/golang/README.md

 # golang

-First few chapters of the OReilly book "Introducing Go"
+Notes from the first few chapters of the OReilly book "Introducing Go"